dustinpfister/blog_posts/_posts/threejs-examples-tool-source-layer-3d.md

 layout: post
 categories: three.js
 id: 959
-updated: 2022-05-09 06:10:17
+updated: 2022-05-09 06:15:25
-version: 1.28
+version: 1.29
 ---

 For this weeks post on threejs I made another simple [threejs project example](/2021/02/19/threejs-examples/), this time around I wanted to make a 3d version of a [2d canvas javaScript project](/2022/01/31/js-javascript-example-tool-source-layer-2d/) that I made a little while back that has to do with something I am calling a source layer.
 The general idea of what I have in mind here is to make my own art program that involves setting up what the content of a resource layer is, then I have one or more additional canvas layers positioned on top of that source layer that I draw on.

 There may be alternative ways of doing this sort of thing such as just creating a scene the way that I want to, adjust the position of the camera and so forth and then just take a still picture and open that still picture up in an image editing program like GIMP.
 Any decent image manipulation program such as GIMP will have layers as a feature, so I can add the still of the scene as a source layer, then create another layer on top of that and draw to that.

-However maybe there are some things that I can do that justify making a custom art program of sorts, if so this example is an attempt at doing just that.
+So then there is the question of how to go about justifying making something like this rather than just using tools that are all ready out there to work with.
+I can not think of that much, but for starters there is just making a minimal custom tailer program that is trailered to a specific kind of work flow, or over all style.
+Aside from that it is possible that this example might just prove to be another one of my unfinished prototypes for some kind of application using threejs.

 <!-- more -->